OUR RECOMMENDATIONS FOR GRADING DURING COVID-19

 Joe has worked in education for over 20 years as a teacher, principal, and district administrator, and is the founder and CEO of Crescendo Education Group (Grading for Equity: What It Is, Why It Matters, and How It Can Transform Schools and Classrooms (Corwin) was published in 2018.
 Crescendo Education Group has partnered with the National Education Association as well as the American Federation of Teachers, National Association of Independent Schools, and Stanford University’s Challenge Success.
 His online course for Grading for Equity launched this year.), which since 2013 has supported K-12 schools, districts, and colleges/universities nationwide to improve grading and assessment practices.
 He has presented at many education conferences, and his writings have been published in Education Week, Kappan, Education Leadership, District Administrator, and Black Press USA.
 His book,

-Joe earned his B.A. from Stanford University, a Master’s degree in Teaching and Curriculum from the Harvard School of Education, and was a Root-Tilden-Snow Scholar at NYU Law School, where he earned his J.D.
-He is the author of several publications, including Teaching Without Bells: What We Can Learn from Powerful Practice in Small Schools (Paradigm Publishers), and a contributing author in Dismantling Desegregation: The Quiet Reversal of Brown v.
-Board of Education (New Press).
-His most recent book, Grading for Equity (Corwin), was published this fall.
+Joe earned his B.A. from Stanford University and a Master’s degree in Teaching and Curriculum from the Harvard School of Education, and is also the author of Teaching Without Bells: What We Can Learn from Powerful Practice in Small Schools (Paradigm, 2010).
 He lives in Oakland with his wife and two children.